 - §3-2-3 Organic Agricultural Products: - 1.
 Agricultural products that meet JAS for Organic Agricultural Products ; JAS marks can be labeled. - 2.
 Agricultural products that meet JAS for Organic Agricultural Products and this Organic Standards. ; JONA IFOAM marks can be labeled. - 3.
-Agricultural products that are not covered by JAS but meet Organic Standards. ; JONA Original Marks can be labeled. - §3-2-4 Organic Processed Foods: Processed products that me

-Processed products that meet JAS for Organic Processed Foods.
+Agricultural products that are not covered by JAS but meet Organic Standards. ; JONA Original Marks can be labeled. - §3-2-4 Organic Processed Foods: Processed products that meet JAS for Organic Processed Foods.
 Organic JAS marks can be labeled.
 Organic Processed Foods include three categories defined: 1.
 Organic Agricultural Processed Foods, 2.
 Organic Livestock Processed Foods, 3.
-Organic Agricultural and Livestock Processed Foods.

-§3-2-5 Organic Agricultural Processed Foods:
+Organic Agricultural and Livestock Processed Foods. §2.2.5 - §3-2-5 Organic Agricultural Processed Foods:

 1.Organic products, whose weight of organic agricultural products in its ingredients (except for water, salt and processing aids) shall be more than 95%.
-Organic JAS marks can be labeled.2.Organic products which meet Organic JAS and also meet JONA Organic Standards.
-It can be labeled with JONA IFOAM marks.

-- §3-2-6 Organic Livestock Processed Foods: - 1.
-Organic products, whose weight of organic livestock products in its ingredients (except for water, salt and processing aids) shall be more than 95%.
-Organic JAS marks can be labeled

-- 2. Organic products which meet Organic JAS and also meet JONA Organic Standards.
-It can be labeled with JONA IFOAM marks. - §3-2-7 Organic Agricultural and Livestock Processed Foods:

-1. Organic processed products other than organic agricultural products and organic livestock products.

 Organic JAS marks can be labeled.

-2. Organic processed products which meet 1., also meet JONA Organic Standards.
-JONA Original Marks can be labeled.

-§3-2-8 Non-JAS Organic Products:

-Organic agricultural products and organic processed products that are not covered by Organic JAS; hydroponics, agricultural products from special type of production such as rock wool cultivation, apiculture products, aquaculture and aquatic products from wild collection, and alcoholic beverages (including products made from alcohol). and.

-§3-2-9 Organic alcoholic beverages:

-National Tax Agency (NTA) possess the jurisdiction over alcoholic beverages, thereby Organic JAS mark cannot be labeled on any alcoholic beverages.
-NTA implemented the labeling standards for organic alcoholic beverages (notified 26th December 2000).
-JONA certifies alcoholic beverages processors based on Organic Standards and NTA's labeling standards for organic alcoholic beverages.
-Either JONA original mark or JONA IFOAM mark can be labeled with, depending on the program raw material suppliers are certified under.
-Refer to JONA Certification Program for the details.

-§3-2-10 Organic Livestock Products:

-1. Livestock products that meet JAS for Organic Livestock Products.
+2.Organic products which meet Organic JAS and also meet JONA Organic Standards .
+It can be labeled with JONA IFOAM marks. §3-2-6 Organic Livestock Processed Foods: Organic products, whose weight of organic livestock products in its ingredients (except for water, salt and processing aids) shall be more than 95%.
+Organic JAS marks can be labeled Organic products which meet Organic JAS and also meet JONA Organic Standards.
+It can be labeled with JONA IFOAM marks. §3-2-7 Organic Agricultural and Livestock Processed Foods: Organic processed products other than organic agricultural products and organic livestock products.
+Organic JAS marks can be labeled.
+2. Organic processed products which meet 1., also meet JONA Organic Standards .
+JONA Original Marks can be labeled. §3-2-8 Non-JAS Organic Products: Organic agricultural products and organic processed products that are not covered by Organic JAS; hydroponics, agricultural products from special type of production such as rock wool cultivation, apiculture products, aquaculture and aquatic products from wild collection, and alcoholic beverages (excluding algae) and processed food made from those products. §3-2-9 Organic alcoholic beverages: - Alcohol beverage that meet the labeling standards for organic alcoholic beverages (effective until Oct.1, 2025) of National Tax Agency (NTA) Notice No.7, JAS of Organic Processed Foods, JONA-IFOANM Standards, and/or JONA EU certification standards.
+Either JONA original mark.
+Organic JAS mark, JONA IFOAM mark, or EU logo can be labeled with, depending on the program raw material suppliers are certified under.
+Refer to JONA Certification Program for the details. §3-2-10 Organic Livestock Products: 1.Livestock products that meet JAS for Organic Livestock Products.
 JAS marks can be labeled.

-2.Livestock products that meet JAS and Organic Standards.
-JONA Original Marks can be labeled Organic Feed:

-1. Feed that meet JAS for Organic Feed.
+2.Livestock products that meet Organic Standards.
+JONA Original Marks can be labeled §3-2-11 Organic Feed: Feed that meet JAS for Organic Feed.
 JAS marks can be labeled.

-2. Feed that meet JAS and Organic Standards.
-JONA Original Marks can be labeled

-- §3-2-12 Organic seed and seedling: Organic seed that meets JONA Organic Standards or organic seeds certified under organic regulations of a country or an area that Japan recognizes as having equivalent organic regulations. - §3-2-13 Collected Aquatic Products: Fish, shellfish and seaweed collected by capturing and gathering, including seedlings that are released and collected, in closed water areas.

-§3-2-14 Aquaculture products:

-Fish, shellfish and seaweed cultivated in a controlled environment, including the products caught after seedlings of them were released.

-- §3-2-15 Wild plants:

-- Plants grown naturally in a farm or non-agricultural area such as woods and wasteland?
+Feed that meet JAS and Organic Standards.
+JONA Original Marks can be labeled §3-2-12 Organic seed and seedling: Organic seed that meets JONA Organic Standards or organic seeds certified under organic regulations of a country or an area that Japan recognizes as having equivalent organic regulations. §3-2-13 Collected Aquatic Products: Fish, shellfish and seaweed collected by capturing and gathering, including seedlings that are released and collected, in closed water areas. §3-2-14 Aquaculture products: Fish, shellfish and seaweed cultivated in a controlled environment, including the products caught after seedlings of them were released. §3-2-15 Wild plants: §3-2-16 Plants grown naturally in a farm or non-agricultural area such as woods and wasteland?
+Farm: 83-2-10 An area of land /water and its environment used for harvesting products of agriculture or animal husbandry or aquaculture.

-- §3-2-16 Farm:

-An area of land /water and its environment used for harvesting products of agriculture or animal husbandry or aquaculture.